nhaliday/lloyd/roompicks/roompicks.md

             in cases when parity is odd.
 This person will pick after SuperSeniors in the roompick order.

-    vii.
+    vi.
 Before each Pick, a check will be made both to check alley lockouts and to ensure that there are enough rooms available for those guaranteed a room in (2.e).
-Once there are just enough rooms remaining for those guaranteed a room in (2.e), then the pick will continue down the list, allowing only those mentioned in (2.e) to pick rooms this time through the list. viii.
-Items (2.d.iii) and (2.d.iv) are present in order to ensure an approximately 40:30:30 balance between classes, favoring upperclassmen.
+Once there are just enough rooms remaining for those guaranteed a room in (2.e), then the pick will continue down the list, allowing only those mentioned in (2.e) to pick rooms this time through the list.
-        The calculations are made with respect to rooms not heads, so a junior rooming with a senior who picked earlier does not count toward the limit in (2.d.iv).
-Excomm picks are included in the calculation.
-    ix.
-Superseniors (SS) are not allowed to pick on any cycle until all SOs, JRs, and SRs have picked.

 e.
 The Secretary will record an ordered list of the
     End-of-Year Roompicks.
 This list will be saved by the Secretary until the end of the ensuing Rotation.
-The Secretary will also record who entered roompicks for the purposes of determining which future seniors fulfill definition (2.f).
 f.
 Changes during the Summer
     i.
 For changes that occur before the Beginning-of-Year Roompick, the picking order is the same as it was for the